ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 Now, you have `/admin` owned by user `alluxio`, `/client` owned by user `client`, and `/foo` owned by user `foo`.

-If you change one or both of the above configurations to empty or a wrong value, then the kerberos authentication should fail, so any command in `./bin/alluxio fs` should fail too.
+If you change one or both of the above configurations to empty or a wrong value, then the Kerberos authentication should fail, so any command in `./bin/alluxio fs` should fail too.

 Second, act as user `client` by re-configuring `conf/alluxio-site.properties`: